crossbario/crossbar/DEVELOPERS.md

 [Milestone for 0.12.0](https://github.com/crossbario/crossbar/milestones/0.12.0)

-* PostgreSQL integration
+* **PostgreSQL integration** - This is about extending WAMP right into PostgreSQL procedural languages.
+The Publisher role needs some finishing touches.
+The Callee role we had in the past in WebMQ, and this needs to be rewritten.
+The Subscriber role would work similar to Callee, wheras the Caller role we can do using the HTTP bridge.
-* RawSocket ping/pong
+* **RawSocket ping/pong** - This is just a feature from the spec we are missing in the Autobahn implementation.
+And once we have it there, we need to expose the related ping/pong knobs in the config.
-* Reverse Proxy service
+* **Reverse Proxy service** - This is a feature request for a Web service which can be configured on a path and provides reverse proxying of HTTP traffic to a backend server.
+Essentially, expose the Twisted Web resource that is available.
-* Web hook service
+* **Web hook service** - This feature allows Crossbar.io receive Web hook requests from Web services like GitHub and inject WAMP events.
+The service would work generic enough to digest requests from various Web services.
-* various bug fixes and enhancement
+* **various bug fixes and enhancement**

 ### 0.13.0